idko2004/low-battery-warning-discord/readme.md

 - `attempts_to_login` indicates how many times the bot should try to connect to Discord in case of failure.

+- `data_folder` specifies the directory in which the program will save some contents, you can specify the path to where the program itself is, or just use `data/data/com.termux/files/home/`.

 ### Run the bot
 The bot now should be able to run.